scramjetorg/platform-docs/README.md

 Here you can find more resources related to Scramjet Transform Hub:

-* 📚 [Check out more samples](samples) - we have prepared some ready-to-use apps, which you can either use as a starting point for creating your own Sequences or simply run them just to see what they do, and how the STH works with them.
+* 📚 [Check out more sequence samples](https://github.com/scramjetorg/platform-samples) - we have prepared some ready-to-use apps, which you can either use as a starting point for creating your own Sequences or simply run them just to see what they do, and how the STH works with them.
 * 📂 [Start from our app templates](templates) - almost  a blank file structure (package) and usage instructions, ready to be used as a starting point for building your own Sequences.
 This is the simplest base we can provide for you to start with.
 * 🧑‍💻 [Contribute to STH development](https://github.com/scramjetorg/transform-hub)  - please feel free to contribute to STH development by submitting pull requests or creating issues.
 * 🌐 [Visit our Scramjet.org page](https://scramjet.org)  - check out our website for more information about our Scramjet team, history and products.